Ahmed Best: 2020–present: return to Star Wars franchise

 In late May 2020, Lucasfilm announced that Best would star as Jedi Master Kelleran Beq in the game show Star Wars: Jedi Temple Challenge, which premiered in June 2020.
-Best reprised the role of Beq in the third season of The Mandalorian, a live-action series set in the Star Wars universe.
+(Note: Attributed to multiple references:) Best reprised the role of Beq in the third season of The Mandalorian, a live-action series set in the Star Wars universe.
 His character rescued Grogu from Darth Sidious's Jedi Purge and acted as his protector preceding the Mandalorian.
-(Note: The Mandalorian is set five years after the events of Return of the Jedi however, Grogu's flashback of the Jedi Purge takes place concurrently with the events of Revenge of the Sith.)
-Best received praise for his performance from the crew and audience.
+(Note: The Mandalorian is set five years after the events of Return of the Jedi, though Grogu's flashback of the Jedi Purge takes place concurrently with the events of Revenge of the Sith.)

 Dave Filoni said, "We love Ahmed, and he did such a great job.
 It was a real thrill for us to get him involved."
 Filoni and Jon Favreau said that there is a possibility that Best could appear as Kelleran Beq again.
 Best confirmed that Kelleran Beq is related to Achk Med-Beq.
 In 2023, when discussing the possibility of playing Jar Jar again, Best said, “I would never say never.
-I don’t feel like Jar Jar’s story was ever closed”.
+I don't feel like Jar Jar's story was ever closed”.
 He has expressed an interest in exploring Kelleran Beq further and doing "a Star Wars martial arts show".

-Best voiced Darth Jar Jar, a Sith Lord version of his character in Lego Star Wars: Rebuild the Galaxy (2024-2025).
+Best voiced Darth Jar Jar, a Sith Lord version of his character in Lego Star Wars: Rebuild the Galaxy (2024–2025).
 He reprised this role in the video game Fortnite Battle Royale.

 Best has attended several conventions as part of Star Wars Celebration as a guest since 1999.
 He attended Star Wars Celebration Japan in April 2025.

-On 11 October 2025, an upcoming Marvel Comics comic book title, Jar Jar Binks #1 was announced at New York Comic Con.
-Best and Guggenheim will write the issue and it will feature Best's characters, Jar Jar Binks and Kelleran Beq.
+In October 2025, an upcoming Marvel Comics title, Jar Jar Binks, was announced at New York Comic Con.
+Best and Guggenheim wrote the issue published on 11 February 2026 which featured Best's characters, Jar Jar Binks and Kelleran Beq.
+The one-shot comic explored "the consequences Binks faced after giving Chancellor Palpatine emergency powers" as depicted in Attack of the Clones.
+Best will attend Star Wars Celebration Los Angeles in 2027.

 Other work

 In addition to his acting roles, Best has worked as an adjunct professor at Stanford University.
 His Stanford classes have touched on subjects such as art and Afrofuturism.

-In 2008, he also wrote, directed, and produced the pilot for a television show called This Can't Be My Life.
+In 2008, he wrote, directed, and produced the pilot for a television show called This Can't Be My Life.

-Best also holds the rank of Black Belt in Brazilian Jiu-Jitsu.